AmyRate Amy: Do you like this name?

 Popularity of Amy

-Displayed below is the baby names popularity of the name Amy for girls (2012 statistics).
+Displayed below is the baby names popularity of Amy name for girls (2012 statistics).
 Compare Amy with its variant forms and related girl baby names.